BrenPop/RouletteGame/README.md

 Steps to setup this project

 1. Clone the repo locally
+2. cd into the RouletteGame directory
+3. Open the solution in Visual Studio
-2. Clean and build the project
+4. Clean and build the project
-3. Run the project
+5. Run the project
-4. To test the project you can use the swagger page, or Postman
+6. To test the project you can use the swagger page, or Postman

 API Endpoints: